 In Africa, it was blacks selling blacks to other black nations.
 Also whites selling blacks to other black nations, and whites selling blacks to Islamic nations.
 So there were many, many different races involved in the selling, and deportation, and buying of slaves—throughout man's history.

 By the mid-1900s, slavery was still a problem in various parts of the world.
 A report prepared for the United Nations in 1966 charged that slavery still existed in parts of Africa and Asia.
 Although efforts to end voluntary servitude continued throughout the last half of the 1900s, forms of severe slavery still persist today in a number of Third World countries.
-More isolated instances are occasionally revealed elsewhere—including the slavery involving Asian emigrants in the United States, which occasionally we see reports about in the news, and prostitution (that is, sex slaves), which also appears in the news at times here in the United States amongst some of the Asian communities.
+More isolated instances are occasionally revealed elsewhere—including the slavery involving Asian emigrants in the United States, which occasionally we see reports about in the news, and prostitution (that is, sex slaves), which also appears in the news at times here in the United States among some of the Asian communities.

 With this brief history, as you can see, physical slavery has always been alive and not so well in the world.
 Even the descendants of Israel have shared in it, and even excelled in slavery throughout the history of man.